Back to Blog

 Whatever you choose, do your homework on the provider.
 Make sure they use a licensed U.S. pharmacy, require a real medical evaluation, and publish their pricing transparently.
 The cheapest option isn't always the best — but it also doesn't have to be the most expensive.
 There's a sweet spot, and the providers above are all operating in it.

 For a complete comparison of every provider we've reviewed, including detailed pricing at every dose level, visit our full provider comparison page.
-And for more on how semaglutide works, side effects to expect, and what the clinical data actually shows, see our semaglutide deep dive.
+And for more on how semaglutide works and what the clinical data actually shows, see our semaglutide deep dive.
+You may also want to read about managing GLP-1 side effects and how Ozempic compares to compounded semaglutide.

 We update this article as telehealth pricing and the regulatory landscape evolves.
 Last updated May 5, 2026.